The Best Espresso Machine You Can Buy in 2019...

 But seriously, if you’re going to invest in a machine as sweet as this one, learning how to grind coffee well should be a priority anyways.

-BEST FOR: Those who want the capability and durability of a much more expensive machine without the cost or complexity.
+BEST SUITED FOR: Those who want the capability and durability of a much more expensive machine without the cost or complexity.

 Returning to a dependable brand, this is the second Gaggia to show up on our list.

 With a care for design and attention to detail, you’ve got to love those Italian coffee companies!

 They aim for perfection.
 And with the Gaggia Titanium they really hit the mark!

 The Gaggia Titanium is a very popular automatic model – and with good reason, too.